 Gradually, it becomes clear that these are scenes from an untitled fiction film starring Arthur Martinez as a guy very much like Arthur Martinez.
 This film within the film Actor Martinez is directed by “Nathan Silver” and “Mike Ott” (played by Nathan Silver and Mike Ott).
 The two become increasingly present in the film, which concerns their efforts to make a good, dramatic, compelling movie out of Arthur’s life.

 Increasingly, this seems an uphill battle.
 “We did try to figure out ways to get him to open up, and you can see the results in the movie,” Silver told me.
 From what we see, the two filmmakers try to goad displays of emotion out of the somewhat conflict-averse Arthur (who says he normally cries on-camera by putting an irritant under his eyes).
-They cast an actress to play his girlfriend, and advising Arthur the actor to “pretend she’s your ex-wife,” in between shots of improvised scenes, and openly swearing at him when scenes don’t work, when Arthur shuts down.
+They cast an actress to play his girlfriend, and advising Arthur the actor to “pretend she’s your ex-wife,” in between shots of improvised scenes, and openly swear at him when scenes don’t work, when Arthur shuts down.
 Eventually, they bring in the established actress Lindsay Burdge (played in the film by the accomplished indie-film actress Lindsay Burdge) to play Arthur’s girlfriend—named not “Lindsay,” but “Trish.”

 As the filmmakers chase after some kind of messy, potentially therapeutic truth—and discuss their efforts in boozy, very meta production meetings with their subject—their direction becomes increasingly confrontational, from their admonishments of Arthur (“Don’t phone it in!”) to an eventual breakdown with Burdge, when they spring an unscripted sex scene on her.
 Though that scene—both the setup and Burdge’s eventual discomfort at being so exposed and unprotected—is staged in an obviously planned single take, it does encourage us to tack on a real psychic cost to our understanding of Actor Martinez.
 (Silver clarifies that “We didn’t intentionally want to make a critique or a metaphor but the audience will obviously read into the movie, and we’re more interested in what they make of it than in what we intended.”)
 As the film and the film-within-the-film inform and bleed into one another, it prompts us to wonder about a similar relationship between what we see on-screen, and what went into it; Silver allows that “the offscreen space was even more complicated than what you see onscreen.”

 Actor Martinez feels at once rigorous and out of control.
 We see the production team redesigning Arthur’s apartment to fit in more with the overall richly underlit scheme of the film, and Adam J. Minnick’s cinematography features drifting camera movements that settle onto conspicuously metaphorical mirrors.
 But the different layers of the story are deliberately obscured, in ways that feel both orchestrated and raw.
-Camera movements and sound bridges connect dramatic actions from the film-within-the-film, and the story of its making, into single seamless sequences, confusing the boundaries between the film’s structural layers; probably the best scene in Actor Martinez is an extended argument between Martinez and Burdge in which it’s unclear who’s “acting”—it changes from moment to moment, and more than that, one of the film’s main insights is that performance is not a statistical binary classification.
+Camera movements and sound bridges connect dramatic actions from the film-within-the-film, and the story of its making, into single seamless sequences, confusing the boundaries between the film’s structural layers; probably the best scene in Actor Martinez is an extended argument between Martinez and Burdge in which it’s unclear who’s “acting”—it changes from moment to moment, and more than that, one of the film’s main insights is that performance is not a binary classification.

 This is especially so in the case of the performances, or presences, or some combination thereof, of the film’s minor characters.
 In particular, there’s Arthur’s friend Kenny—played by Kenneth Berba, a Denver local with a couple of previous shorts to his name—an aspiring standup comic who tells stammering jokes that take forever to finish, because he keeps stuffing food in his mouth during the setup, and the apparent punchline (some kind of Banana Republic/“Banana Democracy” joke) is so lame and obscure that it can’t possibly be finished yet.
 The miraculous Kenny is, as David Jenkins wrote for Little White Lies, “either a bumbling doofus or some kind of anti-comic genius who is himself getting one over on Ott and Silver as they try to get one over on him.”
 When I asked Silver about the balance of character-building versus unmediated documentary in portraying Kenny and others, he responded simply, “It ran the gamut.
 Even for us, it’s hard to say what’s fiction and what’s documentary.”